kwinhall/cs338/bandit.md

 2. To find human-readable strings in `data.txt`, type `strings data.txt`.
 To find human-readable strings following several `=` characters, pipe the output of the previous command into `grep ==` (which finds text patterns containing `==`).
 To do this, type `strings data.txt | grep ==`.
 3. Although this command prints several strings, only one is a 32-character SSH password.
 Note that the password is `FGUW5ilLVJrxX9kMYMmlN4MgbpfMiqey`.

 Lesson: This level explores how to use `string` to find human-readable strings in a given file.
-Furthermore, this level combines this new information with concepts from earlier levels (pipes and `grep`) to find a specific string.
+Furthermore, this level combines this new information with concepts from earlier levels (pipes and `grep`) to find a specific human-readable string in a given file.

 ## Level 10 &rarr; Level 11